iamdanielv/ml/tutorial-mnist.md

 print("Finished Training... took ", time.time() - start_time, " secs")
 ```

-I changed the output a bit to make it clearer what is happening, but it should print something similar to this:
+I've added a timer to see how long it takes to complete the Training.
+I also changed the output a bit to make it clearer what is happening, but it should print something similar to this:

 ```shell
 Calc Epoch 1... loss: 0.1123